FelipeGalindo/Predicting-Credit-Card-Applications/README.md

-# Santander-Customer-Transaction-EDA-and-Prediction
+# Predicting Credit Card Applications
-Deploying a ML model in order to identify which customers will make a specific transaction in the future, irrespective of the amount of money transacted.
+In this project I have built a machine learning model in order to automate the credit card approval process.